padogrid/padogrid/doc/password-less-ssh-login.md

 ssh-keygen -t rsa
 ```

-2. Make sure permissions to your `.ssh` directory is set to 700
+2. Make sure permissions to your `.ssh` directory are set to 700

 ```
 chmod 700 ~/.ssh